 A Sparky Approach

 The digital effects are possible because of Instagram’s much-vaunted Spark AR platform.
-In the past, this has allowed beauty and cosmetic brands to generate AR experiences for would-be customers, effectively meaning people could come up with their filters to try out different looks.
+In the past, this has allowed beauty and cosmetic brands to generate Augmented Reality experiences for would-be customers, effectively meaning people could come up with their filters to try out different looks.
 It is hoped that Spark will allow a growing number of AR exhibits to be shown to the public and to create a new channel for virtual visitors to access museum collections in a way that would otherwise be impossible.

 The AR content is not only available globally, thereby potentially reaching a much wider audience than the museums concerned would be able to reach, but it allows people to enjoy content in a much more hands-on way than would even be possible if they were to visit in person.
 This is because the social media content that has thus far been selected would not be available to so many people during a time of social distancing when visitor numbers – even where they are allowed at all – are severely restricted.